 The DAMlab makerspace is a partnership between the College of Business and the College of Engineering at Oregon State University.
 Located in Buxton Hall, the DAMlab gives OSU students hands-on experience with design and prototyping tools, while enabling them to realize their business ideas.

-The DAMlab is wide range of tools, enabling student innovation from design through manufacture.
+The DAMlab provides access to a wide range of tools, enabling student innovation from design through manufacture.
 Students interested in the apparel industry can take advantage of several available methods, including embroidery, sublimation, and direct-to-garment printing.
 Other tools such as 3D printers, laser cutters, and CNC mills give students experience with a wide range of manufacturing methods.

 On-site computers are loaded with software licensed for student use, including

-First-year students in the Colleges of Business and Engineering are given 24/7 access to the DAMlab.
+First-year students in the Colleges of Business and Engineering living in Buxton, Hawley, Poling, and Weatherford Halls are given 24/7 access to the DAMlab.
 Additionally, students within the Austin Venture Lab and relevant student clubs are invited to make use of the DAMlab and its resources.
 Clubs affiliated with the DAMlab include

 The DAMlab is staffed by student employees from 5:00-9:00 Monday-Friday.
 Student workers also work by appointment throughout the week.
 To submit a request or report a proble to the DAMlab staff, please use the Support Form.

-Click here and place you .stl file on the 3d Printing Drive to load it onto the 3d Printer tablets:
+Click here and place your .stl file on the 3d Printing Drive to load it onto the 3d Printer tablets: